EVerest/everest-demo/README.md

 1. Open the demo UI at http://127.0.0.1:1880/ui

    - Note: The demo UI will vary based on the demonstration that is selected.
-For the best results, having the demo UI and Docker desktop applciation up side-by-side will allow the user to understand what messages are being sent back-and-fourth across the demo actors.
+For the best results, having the demo UI and Docker desktop application up side-by-side will allow the user to understand what messages are being sent back-and-fourth across the demo actors.

 2. Open the `nodered` flows to understand the module flows at http://127.0.0.1:1880